wajahat36/producer_and_consumer_solution/readme.md

 3. **Navigate to Project Directory**:
    Use the `cd` command to navigate to the directory containing your project files.

+Existing Binary:

+An existing binary file named `main.exe` is already available for direct use without compilation.
+You can find it in the "your_path\producer_and_consumer_solution\binaries" folder.
+To run the binary, you can navigate to "your_path\producer_and_consumer_solution\binaries" and run the below command :

+main.exe <producer_value> <buffer_size>

 4. **Build the Executable**:
 Run the following command to build the executable using g++: